DRNOAHBIOTECH/NeuroRG/README.md

 This repository contains codes for evaluating the methodology with the model introduced in the "NeuroRG(tentative title)" paper.

 ## Introduction
-Understanding how cells look and behave is crucial, especially in the study of brain-related disorders.
-However, analyzing the shapes and characteristics of brain cells has been challenging.
-Even with advanced techniques like deep learning, there are obstacles such as needing a lot of labeled data, difficulty in spotting subtle changes in cells, and variations in experimental conditions.
+A comprehensive comprehension of cellular morphology and behavior holds paramount importance, particularly in the examination of disorders associated with the brain.
+Nevertheless, the analysis of the configurations and attributes of brain cells has proven to be a formidable task.
+Despite the application of advanced methodologies such as deep learning, challenges persist, including the necessity for a substantial amount of labeled data, the intricacy of discerning subtle cellular changes, and variations in experimental conditions.

-Our research focuses on overcoming these challenges, specifically in the context of neuroinflammation (inflammation in the brain).
-We used our own data and a deep learning approach to effectively study the shapes of nerve and immune cells, both in unhealthy conditions and after using drugs.
-This new method helps us better understand neuroinflammation and makes it easier to test potential treatments, filling a gap in the study of brain disorders and the development of new drugs.
+Our research is dedicated to surmounting these challenges, specifically within the realm of neuroinflammation, an inflammatory process occurring in the brain.
+Leveraging proprietary data and employing a deep learning approach, we have successfully scrutinized the morphologies of both nerve and immune cells, both under pathological conditions and subsequent to pharmacological interventions.
+This innovative methodology enhances our understanding of neuroinflammation and facilitates the evaluation of potential treatments, thereby addressing a void in the exploration of brain disorders and the advancement of novel pharmaceuticals.

 ## Results
 ### Model & Accuracy